Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: Experiments

 \section{Experiments}

-Our experiments aim to verify the effectiveness and scalability of the MAMT algorithm.
-The effectiveness of the trust region constraints on joint policy, the existence of trust region decomposition dilemma, and the capacity of the trust region decomposition will be discussed and proved from the point of view of experiment.
-Four coordination environments with increasing complexity, i.e. \textit{Spread}, \textit{Multi-Walker}, \textit{Rover-Tower}, \textit{Pursuit} (see \autoref{fig:envs}), are employed and detailed environment definitions are proposed in appendix.
+This section aims to verify the effectiveness of the trust-region constraints, the existence of the trust-region decomposition dilemma, and the capacity of the TRD-Net with $4$ cooperative tasks \textit{Spread}, \textit{Multi-Walker}, \textit{Rover-Tower}, \textit{Pursuit} (more details are in the appendix).

-{\bf{Baseline Algorithms}}. {\bf{MADDPG}}, which is one of the typical CCDA algorithms, is chosen as one baseline.
-The core of our proposed methods are the proposed trust region techniques, which motivates us to set the combination of PPO and MADDPG as another baseline and be labeled as \textbf{MA-PPO}.
-The {\bf{MAAC}} is considered as the baseline, which is based on attention mechanism to modeling other agents.
-In addition, the {\bf{LOLA}} algorithm that models opponent agents to solve the non-stationary problem is compared as baseline.
-Since LOLA employed the Taylor expansion to explicitly add the information of the opponents to the gradient, while the extension to more agents seems to be difficult and it is only compared in the Spread environment.
-To emphasis, the {\bf{MAMD}} algorithm is also set to be the baseline.
+{\bf{Baselines}}.
+The fisrt CCDA algorithm {\bf{MADDPG}}~\citep{lowe2017multi} is chosen.
+Our proposed trust-region technique motivates us to set the combination of PPO and MADDPG as another baseline, \textbf{MA-PPO}~\citep{Yu2021TheSE}.
+The {\bf{MAAC}}~\citep{iqbal2019actor} which is based on the attention mechanism is also considered.
+MA-PPO’s policy network also uses an attention mechanism similar to MAAC. {\bf{LOLA}}\footnote{We combine LOLA with DQN to solve more complex stochastic game.}~\citep{foerster2018learning} algorithm that models opponent agents to solve the non-stationarity problem is compared as the baseline.
+LOLA is only compared in the Spread environment due to the poor scalability. {\bf{MAMD}}, i.e., MAMT without the TRD-Net, is also considered.

-{\bf{Comparisons}}. we compare MAMT with all baselines and get the following three conclusions.
+{\bf{Comparisons}}. we compare MAMT with all baselines and get three conclusions:

-\textit{1) Combining the single-agent trust region technique with MARL directly cannot bring stable performance improvement.} The averaged episode rewards of our methods and baselines in four different coordination environments are shown in \autoref{fig:perfs}.
-From the performance comparison of MAAC and MA-PPO, it can be seen that directly combining the single-agent trust region technique with MARL cannot bring stable performance improvement.
-In the \textit{Rover-Tower} and \textit{Pursuit}, MA-PPO did not bring noticeable improvement in final performance; MA-PPO only has a relatively noticeable and stable performance improvement in the simple \textit{Spread} environment, and even causes a performance degradation in \textit{Multi-Walker}.
-In contrast, both MAMT and MAMD can bring noticeable and stable performance improvements in all environments.
+\textit{1).
+Combine the single-agent trust-region technique with MARL directly cannot bring stable performance improvement.} The averaged episode rewards of all methods in four environments are shown in Figure~\ref{fig:perfs}.
+Directly combining the single-agent trust-region technique with MARL cannot bring stable performance improvement by comparing MAAC and MA-PPO.
+In the \textit{Rover-Tower} and \textit{Pursuit}, MA-PPO did not bring noticeable performance improvement; MA-PPO only has a subtle improvement in the simple \textit{Spread} and even causes performance degradation in \textit{Multi-Walker}.
+In contrast, MAMT can bring noticeable and stable performance improvements in all environments.
+It is worth noting that MAMD also shows promising results.
+This shows that even a simple trust-region decomposition can bring noticeable improvement in simple scenarios.
+This further verifies the rationality and effectiveness of non-stationarity modeling.